SirSkippyMan/DarkMaze/README.md

 # Dark Maze
-A simple but fun Pygame-based game with six progressively challenging levels.
+A simple but fun Pygame-based game with **six progressively challenging levels**.
-Move your character using the WASD keys, avoid obstacles, and reach the goal in each stage.
+Move your character using the **WASD keys**, avoid obstacles, and reach the goal in each stage.

 ## Installation
 1. Clone the repository: